-Condominium or cooperative unit owners own only the inside of their units.
+Condominium or cooperative unit owners only own the inside of their units.
 The outside of their units are owned by the condominium association or the cooperative.
 All insurance-related issues must be evaluated based on the condominium or cooperative bylaws.
 The bylaws define ownership, and this determines the required amount of property insurance.
 It also determines the unit-owner’s liability exposure.
-This type of shared ownership is expanding to include “landominiums” where the structures are entirely owned by the unit owners but all land is owned and maintained by the association.
-There are also “dockominiums” where the vessels are owned by the unit owners but the docks and piers are under association ownership.

 Your furniture, clothes, sports equipment, and other personal items are covered if they are stolen or destroyed by fire, hurricane, or other insured disaster.
 Most companies provide coverage for 50% to 70% of the amount of insurance you have on the structure of your home.
 So if you have $100,000 worth of insurance on the structure of your home, you would have between $50,000 to $70,000 worth of coverage for your belongings.
 The best way to determine if this is enough coverage is to conduct a home inventory.

 This part of your policy includes off-premises coverage.
 This means that your belongings are covered anywhere in the world, unless you have decided against off-premises coverage.
 Some companies limit the amount to 10% of the amount of insurance you have for your possessions.

 Expensive items like jewelry, furs, and silverware are covered, but there are usually dollar limits if they are stolen.
 Generally, you are covered for between $1,000 to $2,000 for all of your jewelry and furs.
 To insure these items to their full value, purchase a special personal property endorsement or floater and insure the item for its appraised value.
 Coverage includes “accidental disappearance,” meaning coverage if you simply lose that item.
 And there is no deductible.